 Grounded in the belief that Knowledge must enable a socially relevant, fully cultivated life, and, ultimately, awaken philosophical piety and an awareness of the inherent divinity of all living beings, Hindu University of America explores the Hindu worldview as a source of values, spiritual practice, and ultimate realization for millions around the world.

 Hindu concept of Dharma sustained a thoughtful practice of living in balance with nature for millennia.
 The understanding of Karma acted as a check on human selfishness, hubris, and injustice and gave rise to the idea of Ahimsā i.e. non-violence as a primary principle of peaceful co-existence.
 The Hindu University of America seeks to enable purpose-driven lives anchored in the idea of Lokasamgraha that flower into responsible leadership for our contemporary humanity and planetary ecosystem.

 The Hindu University of America encourages students to see human life as a Yoga i.e. a creative, intellectual and spiritual encounter between the individual, the world and the divine and seeks to bring Vedic Hindu wisdom in service of healing and transformation to a world in need.
 It empowers its constituents to see themselves as both inheritors of a great and ancient family of traditions as well as participants and innovators for the future – in the unfolding story of not just the Hindu people, indigenous peoples everywhere and the spiritually inclined around the world, but of all humanity.

-The Hindu University of America enables its students to embrace Yoga in all its variety – through discipline, diligent practice, self-control, earnest self-inquiry, meditation, mindfulness, music, literature, and the visual and performing arts, self-development and selfless service as vital modes of Hindu self-discovery, actualization, and expression.
+The Hindu University of America enables its students to embrace Yoga in all its variety – through discipline, diligent practice, self-control, earnest self-inquiry, meditation, mindfulness, music, literature, the visual and performing arts, self-development and, selfless service as vital modes of Hindu self-discovery, actualization, and expression.

 Samvada: Dialog – Engaging Diversity